 The headline examination results the College achieved in the summer once again exceeded all national benchmarks.
-The government and Ofqual decided that outcomes should be recalibrated to align to pre pandemic outcomes of 2019.
-The 2023 outcomes the College achieved still exceeded these 2019 outcomes.
-The A Level A-B rate of 62.4% and pass rate of 99.2%, are set against the A Level national A-B rate of 52.7% and pass rate of 98.2%.
+The A Level A-B rate of 62% and pass rate of 98.9%, are set against the A Level national A-B rate of 53.6% and pass rate of 97.1%.
 The BTEC outcomes were equally strong with 100% pass rate and 92.4% Distinction to Merit.
-82.2% of our students who applied to university have been accepted into their first-choice university.
+We are in the top 10% of A Level providers for value added in the both the Six Dimensions and ALPs measures, meaning we help our students, on average, to achieve at a higher level based on their prior attainment.
+84% of our students who applied to university have been accepted into their first-choice university.